 Here are some potential downsides to consuming rapeseed oil.

-Most rapeseed oil found in grocery stores and food products is genetically modified (GM).
+Most rapeseed oil found in grocery stores and food products in the US is genetically modified (GM).

 By modifying the genes of the rape plant to become pest-resistant, growers are able to produce larger yields, resulting in a more affordable product with less waste (